 “Right now, everyone is suffering from COVID-19 and stress,” she says.
 “It’s a tough time that can lead to muscular tension and spasms.”

 You don’t need to have persistent pain to benefit from the therapeutic effects of massages.
 If you experience stress or anxiety, it can be a great way to relax and unwind both your body and your mind.
 As a Medical and Wellness Centre with multiple services under one roof, our HealthOne team also has counsellors that provide individualized counselling.
-This is a great option to compliment massage therapy so you get a multifaceted care approach for your mental health concerns.
+This is a great option to complement massage therapy so you get a multifaceted care approach for your mental health concerns.

 2. You have limited abilities while doing everyday tasks.

 Being able to move easily with free range of motion is a big part of living an inspired life.
-“If you have restricted range of motion or less capability to do activities in your life, like home or work, you should definitely come to see us,” Gurdev says.
+“If you have a restricted range of motion or less capability to do activities in your life, like home or work, you should definitely come to see us,” Gurdev says.